 Specifically, Indiana law (Ind.
 Code Sec.
 31-33) requires the following:

-- Anybody over the age of 18 must report suspected child abuse or neglect (of any kind, not just sexual in nature) to the police or to Child Protective Services (IC 31-33-5-1).
+- Anyone over the age of 18 must report suspected child abuse or neglect (of any type, not just sexual abuse) to either the police or to Child Protective Services.

-- Purdue faculty and staff may also report suspicions to a supervisor or other designated person, who also becomes responsible for filing a report or causing a report to be filed (IC 31-33-5-2).
+- Purdue faculty and staff may report their suspicions to a supervisor, who then becomes responsible for filing a report.

-- Anyone who reports child abuse or neglect or is involved in the investigation of the report (except the accused) is immune from civil or criminal liability, unless they acted maliciously or in bad faith (IC 31-33-6).
+- Anyone who reports child abuse or neglect or is involved in the report's investigation is immune from civil or criminal liability, unless the person acted maliciously or in bad faith.

-- Report child sexual abuse by Purdue faculty, staff, students, volunteers, contractors, or other covered persons in accordance with the Anti-Harassment policy
+- Report suspected child sexual abuse by Purdue faculty, staff, students, volunteers, contractors, or other covered persons in accordance with the Anti-Harassment Policy.

-- You can report anonymously on Purdue’s Whistleblower Hotline website or by calling 866-818-2620
+- University community members may also file reports anonymously on Purdue’s Whistleblower Hotline online or by calling 866-818-2620.